mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [x] Replace the two-stage `tmux new` plus `tmux send-keys` launch with one checked, atomic `tmux new-session -d` command that starts the sibling directly.
 Completed in `2.17.2`, build `075`.
-- [ ] Detect and report when the child exits immediately after tmux successfully creates the session.
-The tmux command confirms session creation, not that Paper completed startup.
+- [x] Detect and report when the child exits immediately after tmux successfully creates the session.
+Completed in `2.18.0`, build `083`, with a two-second exact-pane liveness check that does not claim Paper completed startup.
 - [x] Fix `_debug=false`: disabled debug messages now return success, so an otherwise successful wrapper exits successfully.
 Completed in `2.17.5`, build `078`.